-Hopefully, you’ll reach a point where you’re paying down balances and you don’t feel guilty about buying yourself a small reward.
+Hopefully, you’ll reach a point where you’re paying down balances and don’t feel guilty about small rewards.
 If you’ve changed up your lifestyle to save money and fix your finances, you definitely deserve to acknowledge those efforts – especially because you’re almost at the final step.

 Step 5: Stay Out of Debt